Was this helpful?

 What Can I Do With It?

-Guest mode isn’t just for keeping your data safe – it can also be used as a convenient way for guests to enjoy added features like watching their favorite shows or playing games on their own devices.
+Guest mode isn’t just for keeping your data safe – it can also be used as a convenient way for guests to enjoy added features like watching their favorite shows or playing games on their devices.

 You can set up guest mode so that guests are only allowed access to certain apps or websites, making it easier than ever before for them to have fun without compromising your security.